The majority of the most frequently prescribed and dispensed medications across North America are for lowering blood pressure.

-The Role Of Potassium In The DASH Diet And Blood Pressure Reduction
+The Role Of Potassium In Heart Health & Blood Pressure Reduction

 The connection between sodium, hypertension and heart health is not purely reductionist in nature.